bsingh17/Turkiye-Student-Evaluation-Data-Set/README.md

 Q28: The Instructor treated all students in a right and objective manner.

 Q1-Q28 are all Likert-type, meaning that the values are taken from {1,2,3,4,5}

+## Libraries Used:-
+1. Pandas
+2. Numpy
+3. Matplotlib

+## Feature Engineering:-
+Feature engineering is the process of transforming raw data into features that better represent the underlying problem to the predictive models, resulting in improved model accuracy on unseen data.
+Feature engineering turn your inputs into things the algorithm can understand.

 ## Clustering Algorithm Used:-
 In the above problem statement we have used K-Means Clustering Algorithm.